Apartments for rent in Wisconsin

 Once settled, those new to the area should partake in cold-weather creative endeavors, trips to world-class eateries, nature-laden hikes and Sunday drives that'll prove educational and relaxing while familiarizing newbies with the area.
 Imbibe -- beer counts as a local pastime here, and bars are plentiful.
 Cheese abounds as well, and you'll be hard-pressed to avoid it -- get your lactose issues worked out before your move.

-Apartment List has released results for Wisconsin from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Wisconsin’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Wisconsin include the following: